sanchee16/sanchee16.github.io/_posts/2018-03-18-notes-for-visual-perception-and-the-brain.md

 - Peak are gyri and valleys are sulci in the brain
 - Optic Radiation are the optic fibres going from the the thalamus to Visual Cortex and vice versa
 - Striate Cortex

+Week 2:

+- Lightness is a psychophysical subjective impression of intensity of light relected from an object surface
+- Luminance is an physical objective measurement of light intensity per unit area
+- Difference in same color on light and dark surface
+- Difference between measured luminance and lightness we actually see is an incidental consequence of biology
+- Concept of edges
+- Receptive field the area which responds to the properties of neurons
+- Darkness
+- Color
+-